 Kurt Diebner (1905-1964) was a German nuclear physicist and the administrative director of the secret Nazi German nuclear weapons program.

-In 1905 Diebner was born in Obernessa, Weißenfels in the German Empire.
+Diebner was born on May 13, 1905 in Obernessa, Weißenfels in the German Empire.
 He studied physics at Martin Luther University of Halle-Wittenberg and graduated with a B.S. in 1928.
 Continuing his academic studies, in 1930 Diebner received an M.S. in physics from Leopold Frazens University of Innsbruck.
 He returned to Halle University and earned his Ph.D. in 1932.

 Diebner worked as a teaching assistant to nuclear physicist Gerhard Hoffman from 1931-1934.
 He then became a researcher at the Reich Physical and Technical Institute (PTR) and served as an advisor on nuclear physics to the Reich Ministry of Defense and the Army Ordinance Office (HWA).